Bernard Fisher (scientist): Achievements

 Fisher's work fundamentally changed the understanding of breast cancer and improved and extended the lives of thousands of women.
 To quote the citation of his Albert Lasker Award, Fisher "demonstrated that the regional lymph nodes were not a barrier to the dissemination of tumor cells, as postulated earlier, but were routes traversed by tumor cells to gain access to the circulating bloodstream and lymphatic system.
 Out of this basic work on cancer metastasis came a new model for the management of breast cancer based on the premise that the disease is systemic from its inception."

 Fisher was "the first to show that less-invasive lumpectomy surgery treated breast cancer just as effectively as did disfiguring radical mastectomies."
 He also demonstrated that postoperative systemic chemotherapy and hormonal therapy could be efficacious elements of postoperative treatments, and that it was possible to prevent breast cancer in women who are at high risk for the disease.

 When Fisher began to perform research on breast cancer, "it was widely believed," he later wrote, “that patients with tumors in the inner quadrants of the breast had a poorer prognosis than those with lesions in the outer quadrants".
 Fisher's research led him to conclude, on the contrary, "that the location of a tumor was unrelated to its prognosis" and "that there was no justification for selecting specific surgical or radiation approaches based upon tumor location".
-He would stay in that position until 1994, excepting an interlude during which he was removed from the position.

 Fisher discovered "that breast cancer metastasis is not solely determined by anatomic considerations, but is also influenced by biologic activity of both the tumor and the host".
 Furthermore, a 20-year follow-up from one of his studies proved that "lumpectomy preserved the breast with no deleterious effect on either distant disease-free survival or overall survival".
 Additionally, his work "provid[ed] evidence that breast cancer can be both treated and prevented".

 He was the first scientist to reject the idea that cancer was "autonomous of its host," and to argue that “solid tumors such as breast cancer are likely to be systemic at the time of diagnosis and represent potential metastases during the life of the host."

 In addition, Fisher carried out "the first women's health trial in the United States to evaluate the use of the preventative agent tamoxifen, which was ultimately shown to reduce by almost 50% the incidence of disease in at-risk women."
 The drug is now taken by millions of women who have had breast-cancer surgery.

 Aside from utterly transforming the treatment of breast cancer, Fisher's pioneering of "the multicenter randomized clinical trial set a standard for the scientific evaluation of therapy for many other diseases".
 His early work on tumor metastasis, moreover, has been described as "pav[ing] the way for later hypotheses about the spread" of breast cancer.